akunna1/God-Image-Inventory-Web-App/README.md

 - npm install react-router-dom
 - npm install react-icons

-### Requirements
+### Requirements (For frontend)
+- After clicking login button, go to login page.
+There should also be a Sign up button there
-- account creation for counselors
+- sign up --> account creation for counselors
-- account creation for cilents
+- sign up --> account creation for cilents
-- login for counselors
+- login for counselors (counselors and cilents should have different tags in the db)
 - login for cilents
 - login button changes to logout button.
 Once logged out take to homepage